qiao-xin/DupGen_finder/README.md

 1. For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:
    - a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position"
    - b. "[target_species].blast", a blastp output file (m8 format) for the target species (self-genome comparison).
-2. For each outgroup genome, please prepare two input files:
+2. For the outgroup genome, please prepare two input files:
    - a. "[target_species]_[outgroup_species].gff", a gene position file for the target_species and outgroup_species, following a tab-delimited format:"sp&chr_NO      gene    starting_position       ending_position"
    - b. "[target_species]_[outgroup_species].blast", a blastp output file (m8 format) between the target and outgroup species (cross-genome comparison).
 3. For example, assuming that you are going to classify gene duplication modes in Arabidopsis thaliana (ID: Ath), using Nelumbo nucifera (ID: Nnu)as outgroups, you need to prepare 6 input files: "Ath.gff","Ath.blast", "Ath_Nnu.gff", "Ath_Nnu.blast"

-**NOTE**: All input files should be stored under ONE folder(the "data_directory" parameter)
+**NOTE**: All input files should be stored under ONE folder (the "data_directory" parameter)

 ## Running